HewlettPackard/green-dcc/README.md

 You can compare the performance of a trained RL agent against various built-in rule-based heuristics using the provided evaluation script.

 *   **Available Rule-Based Controllers (RBCs):** These strategies are implemented in `utils/task_assignment_strategies.py` and can be selected by setting the `strategy` parameter in `configs/env/sim_config.yaml` (or by modifying the evaluation script):
-    *   `random`: Assigns tasks randomly to any available DC.
     *   `round_robin`: Cycles through DCs in order for assignment.
     *   `most_available`: Assigns tasks to the DC with the most available resources (e.g., highest percentage of free cores).
     *   `least_pending`: Assigns tasks to the DC with the fewest tasks already in its pending queue.